Updated

 - some other factor that demonstrates overreaching.3

-A defendant must establish good cause by clear and convincing evidence.
-“Clear and convincing evidence” is a legal standard by which defendants must prove that it is substantially more likely than not that they would not have entered a guilty or no contest plea had they known all the facts at the time of the plea.
+You must establish good cause by clear and convincing evidence.
+“Clear and convincing evidence” is a legal standard by which you must prove that it is substantially more likely than not that you would not have entered a guilty or no contest plea had you known all the facts at the time of the plea.

-In practice, defendants can typically establish good cause if they show that they were:
+In practice, you can typically establish good cause if you show that you were:

 - not represented by an attorney at the time of the plea,